mmshahria/GlassboardTech-API-Reference/Profiles/POST Create a Profile.md

 <strong> updatedAt</strong> `date-time`

-Timestamp for the last update record.
+Timestamp for the last update record of the profile.

 <strong> isDeleted</strong> `boolean`